-- Try reverse psychology.
+Try reverse psychology.
 If you know for a fact that your loved one is entering sweepstakes, make it seem like you’re interested in doing the same.
 Psychologists believe this can sometimes work as a wake-up call for your loved one.
 After all, your loved one wouldn’t want to see you lose money just as much as you don’t want them to lose money.
 By asking them why they enter these sweepstakes, it may help them realize how these scams work.

 So what do you do if your parent is a victim of one of these scams?
-After reporting the scam to your local law enforcement office and federal agencies through STOPFRAUD.GOV, use your loved one’s story to protect others.
+After reporting the scam to your local law enforcement officials and federal agencies through STOPFRAUD.GOV, use your loved one’s story to protect others.
 Remind your loved one that the authorities are always looking for scammers, and the details of the scam can help them find scammers and protect others.

-Once you talk to your loved one about scams, it may also be helpful to take these following steps:
+It may also be helpful to take these following steps:

-- Place your loved one’s number on the National Do Not Call Registry.
+Place your loved one’s number on the National Do Not Call Registry.

-- Place your loved one’s address on the Direct Marketing Association’s opt-out lists, and report any mailed scams to the U.S. Postal Inspection Service.
+Place your loved one’s address on the Direct Marketing Association’s opt-out lists, and report any mailed scams to the U.S. Postal Inspection Service.

-- Enlist the help of trusted neighbors or friends, especially if you don’t live nearby.
+Enlist the help of trusted neighbors or friends, especially if you don’t live nearby.